Milton | Living with ATTR Amyloidosis with Cardiomyopathy

 Nearly 10 years ago, Milton was opening the gate to the funeral home when he noticed a strange feeling in his hands: a “tingling” sensation which seemed unremarkable at first, but began to increase in frequency and pain.
 For someone who worked with his hands, it became a major hindrance.
 “It kept getting worse and worse,” Milton describes.
 “It felt like someone was cutting me with a knife from the inside.”

 Additionally, Milton started to feel tired and sluggish at work, and would find himself simply exhausted, needing to lie down during the day to rest.
-What he didn’t yet know was he was experiencing the onset of a rare hereditary disease.
+What he didn’t know yet was that he was experiencing the onset of a rare hereditary disease.

 It took several years to get a correct diagnosis, something Milton feels is due to a lack of disease awareness.
 “The biggest thing I’ve learned from this is that people need to be educated,” he says.
 After stepping back from work, Milton began losing weight rapidly.
 He was deeply concerned and pushed his doctors for real answers.